 Yet Chen presumably, like the majority of Chinese, has few concrete ideas about the reality of Jewish history or practices.
 Xu, the 65-year-old pioneer of Jewish studies in China, is campaigning to change that—and, by doing so, challenging entrenched stereotypes.
 The diminutive professor has made it his life’s pursuit to present a more nuanced view of the Jewish race and religion to his countrymen: one based on scholarship rather than rumor.
 To this end he launched the Institute of Jewish Studies in 1992, the first of its kind in Chinese higher education.

-None of this is surprising if you’ve ever read Ralph Townsend’s must-read book on Chinese culture, Ways That Are Dark (full PDF here).
+None of this is surprising if you’ve ever read Ralph Townsend’s must-read book on Chinese culture, full PDF here).
 Like Jews, the Chinese have a long history of ruthless exploitation of each other and outsiders.
 Their cruelty is unfathomable to western Christians, as they extol greed and rapaciousness as personal virtues.
 And the average Chinese person simply accepts the ruthless authoritarianism of jewish communism because of their long history of living under brutal warlords.

 So the lesson to be learned here is simple: you can say whatever you want about Jews as long as you are complimenting them.
 For example, it’s okay to marvel at how Jews dominate the pornography industry because you believe access to pornography is a “human right”.
 It’s okay to say that Jews run Hollywood because Jews are such masterful directors and entertainers.
 It’s okay to say that Jews run Wall Street because Jews are good at making money for us.
 Stop being so negative about jewish domination, goyim.
 The Chinese will show us all how to love those who despise us, as long as there’s a buck to be made.